 One of the hardest, most frustrating conversations you will ever have in your life is trying to convince a teenage girl that she’s not as socially savvy as she thinks she is.

 I’d rather poke myself with a sharp stick but sometimes it needs to be done.
 My advice is to stick with the concept of branding.

-If you focus on asking her if her photo library, especially the photos she posts, are the best reflection of her brand you will get much further than asking if she wants to send her father to an early grave….and never get into college…and end up flipping burgers…and…and…and….
+If you focus on her photo library, especially the photos she posts, are the best reflection of her brand you will get much further than asking if she wants to send her father to an early grave….and never get into college…

-When you discuss with your teenager what she wants her brand to be, emphasize that this isn’t about being a phony or having a false image.
+When you discuss with your teenager what she wants her brand to be, emphasize that this isn’t about a false image.
 It’s not about trying to be what you think will be popular.
 It’s about showcasing your true self.
 You want people to come away from looking at your photo library feeling like they know you a little better.

 As you work with her…think about your digital photos and social media presence…Are you on brand?